Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Conclusions and Future Challenges

-We briefly summarize some possible future research directions for risk-sensitive MDPs: \begin{itemize} \item For the discounted MDP setting, the current algorithm employs SPSA only, because a direct gradient estimate cannot be easily obtained for the risk measure.
-However, a likelihood ratio gradient estimator is available for the cost function, so combining SPSA with direct gradient-based search in a hybrid algorithm might improve the computational efficiency of the algorithm; see \cite{Chau2014} for work along this line (but in the general SA setting, not specific to MDPs).
-Even more critical is that SPSA requires simulation of two system trajectories, which might be infeasible in real-time or online settings, so developing a risk-sensitive algorithm that uses only a single trajectory is of practical interest. \item For CVaR-constrained MDPs, variance reduction techniques such as importance sampling are essential for keeping CVaR estimation variance at reasonable levels, and as far as we are aware, there is no such \textit{provably convergent} CVaR-estimation algorithm in an RL context.
-Another important need is incorporating function approximation to handle the curse of dimensionality for large state spaces. \item A critical challenge is to obtain non-asymptotic bounds for the risk-sensitive RL algorithms, which usually operate on multiple timescales.
-To the best of our knowledge, there are no non-asymptotic bounds available for multi-timescale stochastic approximation schemes, and hence, for actor-critic algorithms, even in the risk-neutral RL setting. \item The exploration-exploitation tradeoff has been studied in various contexts, with multi-armed bandit models offering one approach to this problem.
-It would be interesting to develop novel solution approaches involving risk measures such as CPT for CVaR in a bandit setting.
-Preliminary work on combining CPT with bandits is available in \cite{aditya2016weighted}, but a lot of avenues remain open, e.g., finding the best CPT-optimal arm in a simple regret setting that does not involve the exploration-exploitation dilemma, and regret minimization in MDPs with risk criteria. \item Finally, CPT-value of the return of an MDP does not have a Bellman equation.
-Here, we proposed treating the CPT-value MDP problem as a black-box stochastic optimization problem, but certainly other approaches, especially ones that exploit special structure such as the Markovian property of an MDP, might be more computationally efficient in certain contexts. \end{itemize}
+We briefly summarize some possible future research directions for risk-sensitive MDPs: \begin{enumerate}[label=\textbf{\Roman*})] \item For the discounted MDP setting, the current algorithm employs SPSA only, because a direct gradient estimate cannot be easily obtained for the risk measure.
+However, a likelihood ratio gradient estimator is available for the cost function, so combining SPSA with direct gradient-based search in a hybrid algorithm might improve the computational efficiency of the algorithm for work along this line (but in the general SA setting, not specific to MDPs).
+Even more critical is that SPSA requires simulation of two system trajectories, which might be infeasible in real-time or online settings, so developing a risk-sensitive algorithm that uses only a single trajectory is of practical interest. \item For CVaR-constrained MDPs, variance reduction techniques such as importance sampling and conditional Monte Carlo are essential for keeping CVaR estimation variance at reasonable levels, and as far as we are aware, there is no such \textit{provably convergent} CVaR-estimation algorithm in an RL context.
+Another important need is incorporating function approximation to handle the curse of dimensionality for large state spaces. \item A critical challenge is to obtain finite-time bounds for the risk-sensitive RL algorithms, which usually operate on multiple timescales.
+To the best of our knowledge, there are no non-asymptotic bounds available for multi-timescale stochastic approximation schemes, and hence, for actor-critic algorithms, even in the risk-neutral RL setting. \item Risk measures that have not been explored in an RL context include spectral risk measures (SRMs) and utility-based shortfall risk (UBSR); see the bibliographic remarks at the end of Chapter \ref{sec:risk-measures} for references.
+The algorithm presented in Section \ref{sec:coherent-algo} handles a general coherent risk measure, so could in principle be specialized to handle an SRM, but a direct algorithm might be more efficient.
+On the other hand, a risk-sensitive RL algorithm with either UBSR, or more generally, a convex risk measure as the objective/constraint, has not been developed in the literature as far as we are aware. \item Finally, CPT-value of the return of an MDP does not have a Bellman equation.
+Here, we proposed treating the CPT-value MDP problem as a black-box stochastic optimization problem, but certainly other approaches, especially ones that exploit special structure such as the Markovian property of an MDP, might be more computationally efficient in certain contexts. \end{enumerate}